 The script’s one point of interest over the original is its playing up to a minor extent the Jill Young character as a jungle girl who has spent twenty years in the wild with only the ape as company.
 The script writes a couple of scenes dealing with her resultant culture shock – reacting in disbelief to commercials for spray-on hair, finding the apartment she is provided with confining, her reaction to her going on her first date.

 Alas, Charlize Theron fails to convince here as someone who has spent the last twenty years in the jungle and is emerging into civilisation for the first time.
 Instead, she emerges from the jungle as someone with a modern American accent and fully conversant with modern colloquialism, your average girl next door type in fact, not some sort of Sheena-come-Dian Fossey.

 Director Ron Underwood is probably best known for the commercial hit of City Slickers (1995).
-Within the genre, he also made the amiable afterlife comedy Heart and Souls (1993) and went onto the disaster-laden Eddie Murphy science-fiction comedy The Adventures of Pluto Nash (2002).
+Within the genre, he also made the highly entertaining monster movie Tremors (1990), the first in a long-running series; the amiable afterlife comedy Heart and Souls (1993); and the disaster-laden Eddie Murphy science-fiction comedy The Adventures of Pluto Nash (2002).
 After the flops of both Mighty Joe Young and Pluto Nash, Underwood retreated to tv, making fodder like Santa Baby (2006), The Year Without a Santa Claus (2006), Santa Baby 2: Christmas Maybe (2009) and episodes of various tv series.

 (Nominee for Best Makeup Effects at this site’s Best of 1998 Awards).